ArmanAyub/RAG_chatbot/README.md

-This project is a versatile Retrieval-Augmented Generation (RAG) application that allows users to have a conversation with custom knowledge bases.
+This project is a genAI based versatile Retrieval-Augmented Generation (RAG) application that allows users to have a conversation with custom knowledge bases.
 It can ingest data from multiple sources, including public websites, uploaded PDF documents, and entire Google Drive folders.

 The entire application is wrapped in a user-friendly web interface built with Streamlit, allowing users to select their data source and get answers in real-time.